Last updated on January 27th, 2025 at 08:33 am

 A “burn calories calculator” is a tool designed to estimate the number of calories burned during various physical activities based on factors such as body weight, duration of the activity, and intensity level.

-How to calculate calories doing Yoga?
+How do you calculate calories doing Yoga?
 Yoga is a great way to stay physically and mentally fit, and many people are interested in knowing how many calories they can burn while doing yoga.

 1. Start with a baseline measurement